grim-fandango/megaplot/README.md

 MEGAPLOT

-This MEGA65 program runs from BASIC and adds a text mode plot feature, similar to that found on the ZX81.
-It uses the PETSCI 'Battenburg' characters to provide each characters space with a 4-pixel plot area, giving a total resolution, in 80 character mode, of 160x50 pixels.
+This MEGA65 program runs from BASIC and adds a text mode plot feature, similar to that found on the ZX81, so that users can remain in text mode and draw graphics without having to have a raster screen split.
+Text and graphics are easily mixed - CURSOR, PRINT and other screen text commands can all be used alongside a 160x50 resolution plot area.

+MEGAPLOT uses the PETSCI 'Battenburg' characters to provide each characters space with a 4-pixel plot area.

 USAGE